 Landsat 5 Instruments

 Landsat 5 carried the Multispectral Scanner (MSS) and the new Thematic Mapper (TM) sensors.
 MSS data acquisitions over the United States ceased in 1992 and global acquisitions ended in 1999.
-The TM imaging ended in November 2011.
-In June 2012, the MSS sensor was powered back on and collected data until January 2013, and had limited acqusitions.
+After the TM sensor failed in November 2011, the MSS instrument was brought back online.
+From June 2012 until January 2013, over 15,000 MSS scenes were collected.

 Multispectral Scanner (MSS)